 Jerry: If George told you he was an astronaut, you'd be like, 'Yeah, that tracks.'

-Jerry Character Comedy Observational Jerry: You know what I hate?
+Jerry Irony/Sarcasm Character Comedy Jerry: You know what I hate?
 The office greeting.
 You see someone in the morning, you say 'Hi.'
 Then you see them again by the coffee machine, what do you do?
 You can't say 'Hi' again.
 It's like you just said it.

 Jerry: So you do a nod.
 A little nod.
 'Hey.'
 Then you see them again by the copier.
 Now you're in trouble.
 The nod's been used.
 You can't nod again.